 The pros and cons of selling the products and services of 5Linx:

--You can buy and even sell these products without having to register with 5Linx itself.
+1) You can buy and even sell these products on your own without having to register with 5Linx itself.
 This saves you money and time.

-Join places like Amazon.com (which sell a lot of these products), or directly Google the product name, find the official site, join their affiliate program and then sell it.
+You can join places like Amazon.com (which sell a lot of these products), or directly Google the product name, find the official site, join their affiliate program and then sell it.
+Here’s more information on affiliate marketing and why it’s a better option than buying an expensive membership in 5Linx.

 The commissions you’d earn from doing this vs being a member of 5Linx and selling them there are nearly identical in math, except when you include the fact that you pay an upfront fee of $249, it’s not worth it…

-Now for the pros/cons of the MLM side of this program (Pyramid scheme!?):
+Now for the pros/cons of the MLM side 5linx (Is it a pyramid scheme!?):

 You get a good commission for signing up people initially.